How and Why Should You Soak Garlic Before Planting?

 BASICS OF GARLIC CLOVES

-Rather than using store garlic bulbs that have been treated to prevent sprouting, it is preferable to purchase garlic seed bulbs from a garden supply center.
+Rather than using store-bought garlic bulbs that have been treated to prevent sprouting, it is preferable to purchase garlic seed bulbs from a garden supply center.

 Although disease-free garlic seed bulbs are frequently certified, you have no way of knowing their past, and soaking them yourself is an added precaution.

-Garlic can be grown as annuals in USDA plant hardiness zones 3 through 8.
+Garlic can be grown as an annual in USDA plant hardiness zones 3 through 8.
 If you plant garlic bulbs in the fall for a late-spring or summer harvest, they will be larger and fatter.

 Six to eight weeks before the first harsh autumn freeze, plant garlic.
 Plant them in February or March if you live somewhere with moderate winters.